Xenophobia: Italy

 A new party emerged in the 1980s, Lega Nord.
-According to Gilda Zazzara, it started with identity-based claims and secessionist proposals for the North to break away from Southern Italy.
+According to Gilda Zazzara, it started with identity-based claims and secessionist proposals for the north to break away from southern Italy.
 It shifted to xenophobia and the demand that job priority be accorded to native Italian workers.

-Anti-Roma sentiment in Italy takes the form of hostility, prejudice, discrimination or racism directed at Romani people.
+Anti-Romani sentiment in Italy takes the form of hostility, prejudice, discrimination or racism directed at Romani people.
 There's no reliable data for the total number of Roma people living in Italy, but estimates put it between 140,000 and 170,000.
 Many national and local political leaders engaged in rhetoric during 2007 and 2008 that maintained that the extraordinary rise in crime at the time was mainly a result of uncontrolled immigration of people of Roma origin from recent European Union member state Romania.
 National and local leaders declared their plans to expel Roma from settlements in and around major cities and to deport illegal immigrants.
-The mayors of Rome and Milan signed "Security Pacts" in May 2007 that "envisaged the forced eviction of up to 10,000 Romani people."
+The mayors of Rome and Milan signed "Security Pacts" in May 2007 that "envisaged the forced eviction of up to 10,000 Romani people".

 According to a May 2008 poll 68% of Italians, wanted to see all of the country's approximately 150,000 Gypsies, many of them Italian citizens, expelled.
 The survey, published as mobs in Naples burned down Gypsy camps that month, revealed that the majority also wanted all Gypsy camps in Italy to be demolished.

 Netherlands

+The first example for xenophobic riot in the Netherlands were the riots in Afrikaanderwijk, in which the houses of Turkish people were attacked and windows were smashed.

 In early 2012 the Dutch right-wing Party for Freedom established an anti-Slavic (predominantly anti-Polish) and anti-Romani website, where native Dutch people could air their frustration about losing their job because of cheaper workers from Poland, Bulgaria, Romania and other non-Germanic Central and Eastern European countries.
 This led to commentaries involving hate speech and other racial prejudice mainly against Poles and Roma, but also aimed at other Central and Eastern European ethnic groups.
 According to a 2015 report by the OECD and EU Commission, 37% of young people born in the country with immigrant parents say they had experienced discrimination in their lives.

 In the Netherlands, antisemitic incidents, from verbal abuse to violence, are reported, allegedly connected with Islamic youth, mostly boys of Moroccan descent.
 A phrase made popular during football matches against the so-called Jewish football club Ajax has been adopted by Muslim youth and is frequently heard at pro-Palestinian demonstrations: "Hamas, Hamas, Jews to the gas!"
 According to the Centre for Information and Documentation on Israel, a pro-Israel lobby group in the Netherlands, in 2009, the number of anti-Semitic incidents in Amsterdam, the city that is home to most of the approximately 40,000 Dutch Jews, doubled compared to 2008.